ecmwf/aviso/docs/source/reference/configuration.rst

 Configuration Engine
 --------------------

 This group of settings defines the connection to the configuration management server.
-The current defaults show  ECMWF notification server working also as configuration server.
+The current defaults allows connecting to the ECMWF Aviso service also as configuration server.
 This is however not a requirement and different servers can be used.
 See :ref:`configuration_cli` for more information.

 Host